input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 - Create a new set of keys and address i.e. `wallet_payment.addr, wallet_payment.skey, wallet_payment.vkey`
 - Fund your `wallet_payment.addr` using a simple transaction.
 (Use --mary-era flag for this).
-- Build and Submit Transactions to the Testnet Blockchain, including ones containing Plutus scripts.
+- Build and submit transactions to the testnet blockchain, including ones containing Plutus scripts.
 - Spend funds from the script address.

-This is the core of what is required to execute Plutus scripts on the Cardano Chain.
+This is the core of what is required to execute Plutus scripts on the Cardano chain.

 ## Exercise
 ### Part 1: Reminder on generating keys and building simple transactions